Assessing and managing risk

-In order to meet this obligation, we have set regulatory standards that draw from both the standards set by the Australian Prudential Regulation Authority (APRA) and the Bank of International Settlements through the Basel Committee on Banking Supervision (Basel).
+The approach we apply is to set our own standards by drawing on the prudential standards set by the Australian Prudential Regulation Authority (APRA) and the Bank for International Settlements through the Basel Committee on Banking Supervision (Basel Committee).

-In any event, under current delegations, the Board must approve all transactions that involve commitments in excess of $50 million.
+Under current delegations, our Board must approve all transactions that involve commitments valued at over $50 million.